numangit/woodpecker-12-client/README.md

 Woodpecker is a full-stack website using React, firebase, react router, node, express, mongodb.

 ## Project description
 Woodpecker is a secondhand furniture resale website.
 Color pallets used on this website are comforting to eyes and user experience is not compromised.
+Smooth animation included where needed.
 The website includes payment system, Admin dashboard, admin and buyer data customization and many more.

 ## Live Site
 Hosted on Firebase -> [Woodpecker](https://woodpecker-12.firebaseapp.com)